-Economists are only concerned with physical capital used in the production of goods and services in the economy and NOT financial capital.
-Financial capital refers to financial assets such as bonds, stocks and bank deposits.
+You may be tempted to include 'money' as a capital resource.
+However, economists are only concerned with physical capital used as the factors in the production of goods and services, e.g., steel and rubber in car production and sugar and flour in baking.
+'Capital' here does NOT mean financial capital, which refers to financial assets such as cash, bonds, stocks and bank deposits.

-Entrepreneurship

-An entrepreneur is one who performs the functions of organising and managing the other factors of production, innovating new products and ways of production and taking the risks of being in business.
-In other words, the entrepreneur takes overall responsibility for the decision-making process in a firm so that other factors of production could be combined to provide a good or service.
+- Entrepreneurship -> resource: organising \$ putting together ofter factors of prod.
+An entrepreneur is one who performs the functions of organising and managing the other factors of production (i.e., Capital, Land and Labour in CELL) to innovate new products and ways of production and take the risks of being in business.
+In other words, the entrepreneur takes overall responsibility for the decision-making process in a firm so that other factors of production could be combined to provide a good or service. different from [about : involves risk of running a business] - Land

-Land